Subjects:

 11. Park Distance Control Control Unit

-The control units (from now on called nodes) are connected to these wires.
-All nodes can both send and receive information.
-An example of a network is the CAN bus system in the interior of the car; here various nodes can be connected to one bus system.
+The control devices (also called control units or nodes) are connected to these wires.
+All control devices can both send and receive information.
+An example of a network is the CAN bus system in the interior of the car; Here, various control devices can be connected to one bus system.

-As an example, let's take a reversing camera (node 5) that is retrofitted.
-This camera is attached to the license plate holder.
+As an example we take a reversing camera (node 5) that is retrofitted.
+This camera is attached to the license plate holder or handle.
 The CAN wiring is connected anywhere in the interior.
-The condition is that the node of the camera contains the correct identifier (pre-programmed by the manufacturer) because the other nodes must recognize it.
+The condition is that the node of the camera contains the correct identifier (pre-programmed by the manufacturer) because the other control devices must recognize it.
 When the camera is registered on the supported radio, the image is immediately visible.

 After programming the software, the radio receives a signal from the gearbox that reverse gear is selected.
 At that moment, the radio switches to the image from the rear view camera.
 The moment the first gear (forward) is selected, the image switches off again.
 All this thanks to the data transfer of the CAN bus system.

 Unsupported equipment (eg with an incorrect identifier) can cause problems.
-If it sends messages that are not recognized by other nodes, an error message will appear.
-This type of equipment can also ensure that the CAN bus remains active after the ignition is switched off.
-The car will then not go into “sleep mode”, which would quickly drain the battery.
+If it sends messages that are not recognized by other control devices, an error message will be generated.
+This type of equipment can also ensure that the CAN bus remains active after the ignition has been switched off.
+The car then does not go into “sleep mode” which would drain the battery quickly.
+Then there is one parasitic drain.

 CAN bus signals: